 Avonport, Nova Scotia (1901 census)

 Avonport was a census subdivision in Nova Scotia, recorded in the 1901 Census of Canada with a population of 507.
+The community is grounded to Wikidata Q4829355.
 The administrative centroid was at approximately 45.114°N, 64.278°W.

 Population